IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

         action
-          For validate action, the return value will be 'validate'.
+          For action validation, the return value will be 'validate'.

           | **returned**: always
           | **type**: str